 Did you learn some technique to read fast?

 I’m not a “speed reader” or anything, I just have a lot of practice.
 I learned to read books “early” and read a lot growing up, sometimes 2 full-length novels during the school day on top of my coursework, so it’s really just practice.
 Reading fast is like doing anything else fast, I think – the more you start to recognize patterns and get a sense of what to expect, the faster you can move through it.
 It’s like playing piano or typing in that sense.
 There are “hacks” you can use to improve typing speed, like learning touch-typing or switching to DVORAK, but the main thing is just that I’ve had a lot of practice and am very widely read.

 Can you share your strategy on taking notes from historical books?

-I’ve talked about it some before with Nick, but my actual “process” varies from book to book depending on whether it’s an ebook, a library book, a book I own, or whether I currently have a Readwise subscription (the app is designed for people with different media consumption habits than me, I think), or am trying to model good reading habits for my son.
-The main thing is to practice and develop a sense of what’s important to you and things you care about (for me it’s things I can use for fodder for articles & stories) vs. what’s being presented as important to the author (usually proving a point, often one I don’t care about or am already convinced by).
+I’ve talked about it some before with Nick, but my actual “process” varies from book to book depending on whether it’s an ebook, a library book, a book I own, an a physical book I'm scanning using OCR from Readwise, or am trying to model good reading habits for my son.
+The main thing is to practice and develop a sense of what’s important to you and things you care about (for me, it’s things I can use for fodder for articles & stories) vs. what’s being presented as important to the author (usually proving a point, often one I don’t care about or am already convinced by).

 Do you do this much research all the time on various things?
 Or is it more common to be like, “oh I remember I researched food preservation, let me go back and check my notes”?